Did you know that buyers read an average of at least 40 online reviews before believing in a business’s star rating?

 What is the fastest way to get customer feedback?

-You can use a live chat software to gain instant feedback from your customers.
+You can use live support chat software to gain instant feedback from your customers.
 You can use a feature like post-chat form to collect feedback once a chat comes to an end.
 Not only will it help you gauge your operators performance but also understand if your brand met your customer’s expectations.

 How to analyze customer feedback?